MicrosoftDocs/azure-devops-docs/docs/report/widget-catalog.md

 # Widget catalog

-<b>Team Services | TFS 2017 | TFS 2015.1-2015.3  </b>
+<b>VSTS | TFS 2017 | TFS 2015.1-2015.3  </b>

 >[!NOTE]
->**Feature availability**: You can access the widget catalog from Team Services or the web portal for TFS 2015.1 or later version.
-All widgets listed below are available from the web portal for Team Services.
+>**Feature availability**: You can access the widget catalog from VSTS or the web portal for TFS 2015.1 or later version.
+All widgets listed below are available from the web portal for VSTS.
 Some widgets listed below are only available when you connect to TFS 2015 Update 2 or later version.
 >
 >With TFS 2015, you have access to a [single team dashboard](team-dashboard.md) with which you can pin items but can't add widgets to the dashboard.
 Install [TFS 2015 Update 1](https://www.visualstudio.com/news/tfs2015-update1-vs.aspx) or later version to get access to the widget catalog and [multiple team dashboards](dashboards.md).
 To determine the platform and version you're on, see [Provide product and content feedback, Platforms and version support](../provide-feedback.md#platform-version).